Matt Barkley: Philadelphia Eagles

-The Philadelphia Eagles selected Barkley in the fourth round with the 98th overall pick of the 2013 NFL draft.
+The Philadelphia Eagles selected Barkley in the fourth round (98th overall) of the 2013 NFL draft.
 Going into training camp, it was announced that he would be given a chance to compete for the starting quarterback job, facing off against the two starting quarterbacks from the previous season, Nick Foles and Michael Vick.

 On October 20, 2013, Barkley saw his first NFL action against the Dallas Cowboys as he came in to relieve Foles, who left early in the fourth quarter due to a head injury.
-In that game, Barkley completed 11 of 20 pass attempts for 129 yards and three interceptions.
-Barkley's second game came the following week in relief of Foles (concussion) and Vick (quadriceps) in the next game against the New York Giants.
+In that game, Barkley completed 11 of 20 passes for 129 yards and three interceptions.
+His second game came the following week in relief of Foles (concussion) and Vick (quadriceps) in the next game against the New York Giants.
 Barkley completed 17 of 26 passes for 158 yards and an interception to go along with recording a fumble inside their red zone during the 15–7 loss.